The boundless potential of the human being

 Italian version

-Neptune offers the individual an understanding that transcends the reflective or analytical tool.
-The Neptunian vision crosses all states of being – not just that of human experience – uniting them through the language of symbols; thus, the individual self participates at least in part in a transpersonal and universal knowledge.
+The Neptunian vision offers a profound understanding that surpasses the limitations of reflective or analytical frameworks.
+It encompasses all states of being, transcending human experience and connecting them through a language of symbols.
+Thus, the individual self participates at least in part in transpersonal and universal knowledge.

-The Neptunian experience of peak states is at the basis of the arising of unconscious aspects that lead to an unknown psychic condition, which ranges from the exaltation generated by the perception of cosmic consciousness to the fear of getting lost.
-Once back to Saturn’s sphere, what happens next provides the exact measure of the experience.
-Thus, if disorientation occurs, a consciousness endowed with a philosophical or religious worldview can integrate part of what has been revealed into a journey of spiritual ripening.
+The Neptunian experience of attaining peak states is foundational to the emergence of unconscious aspects that give rise to a hitherto unknown psychic condition, spanning from the exaltation generated by the perception of cosmic consciousness to the fear of being lost.
+Upon returning to Saturn’s sphere, the subsequent events serve as an accurate measure of the experience.
+In case of disorientation, an individual equipped with a philosophical or religious worldview can incorporate some of the revelations into their spiritual maturation journey.

-The main characteristics of the Neptunian action convey the importance of the community over personal identity and realise the deconditioning from the traditional and educational scenario that surrounds us since birth.
-When activated, the change generates the rejection of the training processes that integrate the individual in a social context of reference through the emotional and intellectual development typical of a given culture.
-Sometimes, we ritualise change, and then the mundane experience becomes universal, taking on unexpected meaning.
-As a sacred action, the rite marks the observance of the order established by the gods: it is a “numerical” organisation of reality which assigns a meaning given by the spiritual plane to an otherwise chaotic worldly manifestation.
+The primary characteristics of the Neptunian action emphasise the significance of the community over personal identity and facilitate the deconditioning from the conventional and pedagogical setting that envelopes us since birth.
+When activated, this transformation results in the repudiation of the indoctrination processes that assimilate an individual into a social context of reference through the emotional and intellectual development typical of a specific culture.
+Sometimes, we ritualise this change, and the mundane experience becomes universal, acquiring an unexpected significance.
+As a sacred action, the rite signifies compliance with the order established by the gods: it is a numerical organisation of reality that assigns a spiritual plane’s meaning to an otherwise chaotic earthly manifestation.

 Being non-self-centred involves a process of depersonalisation which, far from undermining the foundations of being, offers a profound understanding of the universal and collective meanings of human experience, freeing the individual from the conditioning of limited worldly horizons.
 Thus, the Neptunian journey ends: the disciplined individual, oppressed by rigid social schemes, transcends them and returns to individuality free from preconceptions, free from past constraints, finally capable of understanding the meaning of their acts and committing themselves to the community in complete awareness.
 It is, of course, an ideal path, which more often than not results in vague and unrealistic action leading to dream addiction or social submission.

-In a transcendent sense, the search for individual fulfilment must not deny dualism but rather affirm it as an antidote to the Neptunian illusion.
-The idea of being “one” contradicts the hypothesis that unity conceptually presupposes plurality.
-Consequently, to be functional, research on integration must favour an ever more significant expansion of consciousness that looks at the whole as its model.
-Thus, the individual overcomes the dualistic separative vision to integrate it into the vast cosmic play of the One, which is simultaneously manifold as it reveals itself through spatiotemporal manifestation.
-The same thought is expressed in one of the highest peaks of Indian metaphysical speculation, Advaita Vedanta, which defines the non-conceptual concept of unity in the negative terms of non-duality, neti neti (not this, not that).
+In pursuing individual fulfilment, the acceptance of dualism must be emphasised instead of denied as a remedy to the misleading Neptunian illusion.
+The notion of oneness contradicts the supposition that unity requires plurality conceptually.
+As a result, for the research on integration to be effective, there must be a continuous expansion of consciousness, which perceives the whole as a model.
+Consequently, the individual transcends the dualistic and separatist view by integrating it into the vast cosmic play of the One, which is at the same time manifold when it reveals itself through spatiotemporal manifestation.
+This thought is similarly expressed in one of the highest peaks of Indian metaphysical speculation, Advaita Vedanta, which describes the non-conceptual concept of unity in the negative terms of non-duality, neti neti (not this, not that).

-Since Neptune refers to an “oceanic” type of consciousness, extended not only to purely contemplative and idealistic inspiration but also to its application in daily practice, we dispel the myth of a separation between the material and spiritual experience.
-The capacity for synthesis achieved by the eidetic consciousness creates a link between apparently separate realities.
-Such a consciousness recognises the world of mundane experience as a manifestation of spirit, while the world we know through the senses is one of its many possible representations.
-Neptune symbolises the indefinite forms of reality, the dream or the ideal not yet actualised, the chimaera that will never become and guides towards unknown horizons.
+Neptune is associated with an oceanic type of consciousness.
+This consciousness is not restricted to purely contemplative and idealistic inspiration but extends to its application in daily practice.
+It eliminates the myth of a separation between material and spiritual experience.
+The synthesis achieved through eidetic consciousness creates a link between seemingly disparate realities.
+Such consciousness perceives the world of mundane experience as a manifestation of the spirit, while the sensory world is one of its many possible representations.
+Neptune symbolises the indefinite forms of reality, the dream or ideal not yet realised, and the chimaera that will never become.
+It serves as a guide to unknown horizons.
+Only a select few who can lift the veil of the indeterminate can reach the evolutionary plans of our present reality and transform chaos into superior vision, surpassing the egoic barrier that Saturn represents.

 Neptune: ecstasy, charm and charisma

-A further association of Neptune relates to the ecstatic tendencies associated with its symbolism.
-In its etymological meaning of ἐξίστημι (ekstasis), being outside oneself, ecstasy represents the attempt to reach a unitary state by temporarily dissolving the barriers of the ego: it is the mystical inspiration in which the distinctions among beings cease.
-Even so, however, Neptunian openness can offer inconsistent experiences.
-For example, suppose we do not consider the need for a dualistic polarisation for vital expression.
-In that case, only the Neptunian dream remains, leading to temporary surrender through drugs, intoxicating drinks, and pseudo-liberating experiments.
-However, dualistic experience is needed to refine and bring the individual to the highest awareness level.
-At this point, one is free to go beyond the limits expressed by Saturn to access increasingly universal realities in full consciousness.
+A further Neptune’s symbolism is associated with the concept of ecstasy, which refers to the attempt to attain a state of unity by temporarily dissolving the ego’s barriers.
+The term ‘ecstasy’ is derived from the Greek word ἐξίστημι (ekstasis), meaning ‘being outside oneself.’
+This mystical inspiration transcends the distinctions among beings, resulting in a state of oneness.
+However, Neptune’s openness can result in inconsistent experiences.
+If we disregard the need for dualistic polarisation in vital expression, we may only experience the Neptunian dream, leading to temporary surrender through drugs, intoxicating drinks, and pseudo-liberating experiments.
+Nonetheless, dualistic experience is essential to refine and elevate the individual to the highest level of awareness.
+At this juncture, one is free to transcend the limits expressed by Saturn and access increasingly universal realities in full consciousness.

-Now let’s clarify charm, another attribution of Neptunian qualities.
-The original meaning refers to the Latin fascinum, evil influence, which by extension becomes the power of attraction and seduction exercised by some individuals or by various circumstances.
-What unites sex and fascination – or, in a broader sense, the feeling of love – is undoubtedly a magnetism that overcomes rational defences and directly accesses the individual’s heart, making them dominated or enraptured.
-Such a procedure becomes compassionate love in the pure in heart.
-For others, to varying degrees, it is the momentary desire for what is seductive.
-From this point of view, one might think that in its original “maleficent” meaning, the charm has nothing to do with the peaks of ecstatic rapture that Neptune can evoke.
-Instead, it is a return to the sphere of centripetal attraction, a diabolic action of “separation” – from Greek διαβάλλω (diabállō) – from the whole.
+Now, let’s focus on the charm attribute associated with Neptunian qualities.
+The term has its roots in the Latin fascinum, which initially meant “evil influence”.
+Still, it has since come to signify the power of attraction and seduction that specific individuals or circumstances possess.
+What links sex and fascination – or love more broadly – is an undeniable magnetism that can overcome rational defences and directly access the individual’s heart, rendering them subservient or enthralled.
+This process is transformed into compassionate love in those of pure heart, while others experience it as a fleeting desire for the seductive.
+From this perspective, one may conclude that charm, in its original “malevolent” sense, bears no relation to the peak states of ecstatic rapture that Neptune can elicit.
+Instead, it represents a return to the realm of centripetal attraction, a diabolical act of “separation” – from the Greek word διαβάλλω (diabállō) – from the whole.

-The Neptunian can also be associated with the charismatic type, whose words conjure images of remarkable transformative power.
-The term charisma – derivation of the Greek χάρις (kharis), favour, grace – implies that the charismatic individual has received the knowledge of the supernatural and can transmit it spontaneously for the benefit of the community.
-They, therefore, function as a channel that inspires the values and feelings of others, capable of expanding individual awareness through images, enlivening the great myths of humanity thanks to their eidetic knowledge that reaches the essence of things.
+The Neptunian personality type is often linked to charismatic individuals whose words are believed to possess transformative power.
+The term “charisma,” derived from the Greek word χάρις (kharis), meaning grace or favour, denotes that such individuals possess supernatural knowledge and can transmit it spontaneously for the benefit of the community.
+They function as a channel that inspires others’ values and emotions, capable of broadening individual awareness through images and enlivening the great myths of humanity via their eidetic knowledge that penetrates the essence of things.

-At this point, we have to dispel some common misconceptions.
-First, in astrological language, Neptune is commonly associated with a state of latency of consciousness; its images refer to the mystical, collective aspects of individual experience or imaginary psychic and mental conditions.
-In short, it is an extension of dream perception brought into the waking state.
-But this is valid only when there is no so-called “eidetic” consciousness, that is, a model of consciousness based on direct knowledge of things, where “seeing” and “knowing” coincide.
+At this point, it is essential to address some commonly held misconceptions regarding the astrological significance of Neptune.
+In the astrological context, Neptune is frequently associated with a state of latency of consciousness.
+Its imagery pertains to the mystical, collective aspects of individual experience or imaginary psychic and mental conditions.
+Essentially, it is an extension of dream perception carried over into the waking condition.
+However, this interpretation is only valid in the absence of “eidetic” consciousness, which is a model of consciousness based on direct knowledge of things where “seeing” and “knowing” coincide (the term derives from the Greek root εἰδ (eid), ‘to see’).

-The discovery of Neptune coincides with the beginning of the industrial revolution.
-It had the effect of generating a new social class, that of the so-called wage slaves.
-In this transformation, we see Neptune acting as a great leveller that smooths, if not eliminates, differences by stifling individual expressions, allowing a few to gain control over an easily malleable mass of workers.
-But almost simultaneously, the communist ideology arises, the purpose of which is to reawaken the Neptunian dream through the awareness of the worker, understood as an active and conscious participant in producing goods.
-It is the same two-faced process that we see today unfolding on a large scale through globalisation which, far from representing the means to a democratic society, reveals itself even more as an instrument of domination.
-Contrasting it, in this case, is an attempt at individual deconditioning through utopia, religion, new-age movements and magical thinking.
-However, all dreams remain unattainable until catharsis or a process that leads to universal brotherhood occurs.
-Perhaps the simultaneous action of Pluto can accelerate the process as long as it does not lead to some extreme authoritarianism.
+The discovery of Neptune coincided with the onset of the Industrial Revolution, resulting in the emergence of a new social class known as wage slaves.
+This transformation saw Neptune acting as a great equaliser that subdued, if not eliminated, differences by suppressing individual expressions, enabling a select few to gain control over a pliable mass of workers.
+Nonetheless, the communist ideology arose almost simultaneously, aiming to rekindle the Neptunian dream through worker awareness, seen as an active and conscious contributor to producing goods.
+This two-pronged process is playing out on a large scale today through globalisation, which, far from leading to a democratic society, seems to be even more an instrument of domination.
+This approach contrasts with the attempt to decondition individuals through utopian, religious, new-age, and magical thinking.
+However, all dreams remain unattainable without catharsis or a process leading to universal brotherhood.
+Perhaps Pluto’s simultaneous action can expedite the process as long as it does not result in extreme authoritarianism.

 Bibliography